schemathesis/schemathesis/docs/usage.rst

 - ``uri``.
 A regular expression for request URI;
 - ``method``.
 A regular expression for request method;

-During replaying Schemathesis will output interactions being replayed together with the response codes from the initial and current execution:
+During replaying, Schemathesis will output interactions being replayed together with the response codes from the initial and current execution:

 .. code:: bash